HashemAhmed560/Transformer-Language-Translation/README.md

 # Transformer-Language-Translation
-Language Translation (English-French) Using a custom transformer model Dataset was thankfully created by Devicharith and downloaded from the following link: https://www.kaggle.com/datasets/devicharith/language-translation-englishfrench/data?select=eng_-french.csv
+Language Translation (English-French) Using a custom transformer model <br>
+Dataset was thankfully created by Devicharith and downloaded from the following link: https://www.kaggle.com/datasets/devicharith/language-translation-englishfrench/data?select=eng_-french.csv